stormaw07/Swift-Sounds/README.md

     - DB_PASSWORD = 'your_password' (computer password if you havent made a custom one)
     - DB_NAME = 'Swiftle'
     - DB_CON_LIMIT = 5
+---
-5. Everything should now be set up and ready to go
+Everything should now be working if you followed every step correctly.